What's A Titration Study?

 Before you fall asleep, your technologist will assist you with putting on your mask.
 PAP therapy will be applied during the entire study and adjusted remotely while you sleep.

 Your technologist will monitor your testing remotely throughout the study and will be available to answer questions and ensure you’re comfortable.
-Once your study is complete, the technologist will remove the electrodes and leads.
-Any remaining paste or marks can be easily washed out using warm water and shampoo.
-You may leave once your wires are removed.

 All Done, Now What?